+7.Beauty parlors.
+See § 17.04(1)(g).

-- (a) Manufactured homes as defined in Wis.
-Stats. § 101.91(2) for short-term rental, principal residential use, or temporary residential use. - (b) Mobile homes for short-term rental, principal residential use, or temporary residential use. - (c) Occasional sales of privately owned manufactured or mobile homes. - (d) Professional offices. - (e) Nursery schools, day nurseries, daycare centers, and childcare centers for less than 8 children. - (f) Additions to a principal dwelling in compliance with the provisions of this code and written approval from the park manager. - (g) One detached accessory building per Manufactured Home Site with a maximum size of 144 square feet and written approval from the park manager. - (h) Utility buildings and accessory buildings incidental to the Manufactured Home Community operations. - (i) Park office. - (j) Storage units for manufactured home community residents.
+- (e) Nursery schools, day nurseries, daycare centers, and child carechildcare centers for less than 8or less children. - (f) Additions to a principal dwelling in compliance with the provisions of this code and written approval from the park manager. - (g) One detached accessory building per Manufactured Home Site with a maximum size of 144 square feet and written approval from the park manager.

+- (h) Utility buildings and accessory buildings incidental to the Manufactured Home Community operations. - (i) Park office. - (j) Storage units for manufactured home community residents. - (4) Conditional Uses.
+Subject to § 17.20. - (a) Storage units for persons other than Manufactured Home Community residents.